Thomas A. and Currie C. Barron Family Biodiversity Research Challenge Fund

 Additional details regarding the overall Grand Challenges initiative and the Biodiversity Challenge are provided on the Grand Challenges website.

 Questions about the call for proposals should be directed to email@example.com

-The Grand Challenges Program was launched in 2007 to address complex global environmental challenges including scientific, technological, and policy dimensions.
-A critical component of Grand Challenges is the integration of research with innovative undergraduate mentorship and teaching.
-More than 100 members of the Princeton faculty from 29 academic departments have been supported by the Grand Challenges Program and upwards of 1750 undergraduates have been mentored on internships and independent work related to the focal themes.
-Additional details regarding the Grand Challenges Program and the Climate and Energy Challenge are provided on PEI’s website.
+[i] The Grand Challenges Program was launched in 2007 to address complex global environmental challenges including scientific, technological and policy dimensions.
+A critical component of the Grand Challenges program is the integration of research with innovative undergraduate research supervision and undergraduate teaching, with outcomes including undergraduate research fellowships, mentoring of independent projects, and the introduction of new courses to the curriculum.
+Well over 100 members of the Princeton faculty from 30 academic departments have been supported by the Grand Challenges Program on research projects and 1,750 undergraduates have been mentored on internships and independent work related to the focal themes.